adamjtaylor/htan-artist-launcher/README.md

 # HTAN Artist Pipeline Launcher

-A comprehensive toolkit for launching the HTAN Artist pipeline on Seqera Platform to generate thumbnails and Minerva stories for imaging data.
+A comprehensive toolkit for launching the [nf-artist](https://github.com/Sage-Bionetworks-Workflows/nf-artist) pipeline on Seqera Platform to generate thumbnails and Minerva stories for imaging data.

 ## 🎯 Overview